-Fundamentally, air guns are now treated very similarly to all other guns in states like California.
+Fundamentally, air guns are now treated very similarly to all other guns in states like California and so airsoft does not enjoy special privileges vs any other weapon - though caliber of the ammo is something taken into account in terms of categorization.
 Regardless of the type of hunting you choose to practice though, an air rifle is a great addition to your collection.
 These weapons are ideal for small game and pests, but they also work great for target practice (much cheaper ammo) and improving your marksmanship.

 Air rifles (especially spring-powered ones) have a pretty strong recoil, so if you can shoot one of these and hit a target as small as a squirrel or a bird, you won’t have any problems shooting real-steel rifles at bigger targets!

 Even more, if you’re shooting to put meat on the table, an air rifle is preferred over shotgun pellets.
 The meat will have a natural taste and you can even use the fur of the animal since the projectile doesn’t produce much damage to the skin.